CorrelAid/engage-2/backend/README.md

     When run for the first time this should configure and run all hooks.
 The checks from the hooks should pass for a freshly cloned repository.

-## Run the backend
+## Run the backend locally

+There are two main ways to run the backend locally.
+Inside docker and outside of docker.
+Running the backend inside of docker is closer to dev and production, but has the disadvantage of additional build time.
+This is recommended for situations when one does not directly work on the backend itself.
+For instance when one works on the frontend.
+A local deployment outside of docker is most helpful when one works on the backend itself and wants hot reloads.

+### Run the backend inside docker

+In project root run

+    make up
+    make alembic-upgrade
+    make adduser

+### Run the backend outside docker

 To run the backend you need to have a postgres instance running.
-The easiest way to get one is to use docker.
+The easiest way to get one is to use out pre-configured docker-compose file in the project root.

-    docker run --name engage-postgres -e POSTGRES_PASSWORD=engage -p 5432:5432 -d postgres
+This can be used by going to the project root and running.

+    make start-test-db

-This will start a postgres instance with the password `engage` and expose the default port `5432` on the host.
-The database will be empty and we'll need to run the migrations to create the tables.
+This will start a postgres instance with user `engage` the password `pass` and expose the default port `5432` on the host.

-    TBD

-Before running the backend you need to set the environment variables.
-The following variables are required:

-    CSRF_SECRET=...
-    POSTGRES_USER=postgres
-    POSTGRES_PASSWORD=engage
-    POSTGRES_DB=postgres

-The `CSRF_SECRET` is used to sign the CSRF token.
-It can be any string.
-The `POSTGRES_USER` and `POSTGRES_PASSWORD` are the credentials for the postgres instance.
-The `POSTGRES_DB` is the name of the database to use.
+The default .env file will be sufficient to start a local backend and does not need to be edited.
+That being said, the database host will however be dynamically overwritten by make commands to account for fact that the backend does not run in a docker network.

+Before we start the backend we have to deal with the empty database and we'll need to run the migrations to create the tables.
+To do this we'll go to the project root folder and run

+    make run-local-db-upgrade

+Usually we also need a user for API operations.
+To create a test user we can run

+    make create-local-test-user

+This creates a user `testuser@example.com` with the password `testpassword123`.

-To run the backend use
+Finally to run the backend use

-    poetry run python src/main.py
+    make start-local-backend

 ## Testing